williamrolando88/Hello-Rails-Back-End/README.md

 1. Clone the project using git-bash or Githup Desktop.
 2. Open the project folder with VSCode or any Editor.
 3. Open terminal and navigate to the project folder.
-4. Set up database for test enviroment with `rails db:migrate RAILS_ENV=test`
-5. Run test with `rspec spec`

 ## 💻📱 Live Preview

 <!-- There is no Live Demo available at the moment -->

-If you want to see a live demo of this project, [click here](https://salty-ridge-11900.herokuapp.com/home)
+If you want to see a live demo of this project, take a look at the default front-end interface at this [link](https://deploy-preview-1--wr88-hello-rails-front-end.netlify.app/)

 ## Authors